A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: The LD-Framework

 \subsubsection{Dual-Threshold Decision Mechanism}

-On top of the frame-level decision threshold of the classification head, the system employs a counter $C$ to track consecutive arc-positive frames, in order to suppress false alarms caused by transient disturbances.
-An arc event is declared only when $C$ exceeds a predefined threshold, which is tuned to achieve a tradeoff between detection latency and false alarm rate.
+On top of the frame-level decision threshold of the classification head, the system employs a counter to track consecutive arc-positive frames, in order to suppress false alarms caused by transient disturbances.
+An arc alarm is triggered only when the counter value exceeds a predefined threshold $C$.
+The maximum threshold is bounded by detection latency specified by certification standards, and the optimal value is tuned in laboratory tests to achieve a target false alarm rate.